Estimated reading time: 4 minutes

 1. Improve Communication

 Communication is something that can never be overvalued.
-If you want your team to be productive, they’ll need to have a thorough understanding of what they’re doing.
+If you want your team to be productive, they’ll need to understand what they’re doing thoroughly.
 If you’re saying too little, you’re leaving too much to the imagination.

-Remember that listening is an important part of communication as well: if your team is telling you what they need, you need to listen.
+Remember that listening is an essential part of communication: if your team is telling you what they need, you need to listen.

 2. Celebrate Success